This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

-The biggest football game day is almost here.
-In our house, we care almost as much about the food as we do the game and commercials.
-So, I couldn’t let this special food day go by without sharing some food.
-Check out this Italian Sliders recipe.
-It is so easy to make And, they are the perfect appetizer for any time.
+Who else loves game day?
+In our house, we care almost as much about the food as we do THE Big Game and commercials.
+Don’t let this special snacking day go by without trying my favorite Italian Sliders recipe.
+Cheesy, meaty sliders are easy to make using pre-made frozen dough… these savory little sandwiches are the perfect appetizer or potluck dish for any day!

-You’re probably wondering what makes these sliders so good?
+You’re probably wondering what makes these Italian Sliders so good?
 Well, how about they have freshly baked rolls.
 And, fresh rolls are irresistible.
 Am I right?

 Then, inside the rolls are layers of pepperoni, salami, and melted provolone cheese.
 That makes a winning combination.

 These Italian Sliders are the ultimate in game day food.
-And, you are sure to score a touchdown with them.
+Try them at home for your family, or bring sliders to the next potluck to share with others.
+You are sure to score a touchdown with them!

 How to Make Italian Sliders